 The “averaged” permeability’s impact on the geo-cell Saturation-height calculation must be treated subsequently to honor the petrophysical EHC, but this subsequent use of averaged k must not be allowed cause k to deviate from the cell’s factual petrophysical kh value.
 The double use of the geo-cell’s k value carries the potential to cause problems.
-A single value of k may not be able to yield the correct answers of petrophysical EHC and petrophysical kh, rather these reference values must be honored by whatever mathematical device is necessary to enable k to calculate its derivatives correctly.
-A heterogeneity variance k factor, from the petrophysicist for each geo-cell interval in the log data, may be inserted into the geo-cell saturation height and/or kh formula to achieve equality in EHC and kh across all scales of reservoir description.
+A single value of k may not be able to yield the correct answers of petrophysical EHC and petrophysical kh, rather these petrophysical reference values must be honored by whatever mathematical device is necessary to enable k to calculate its derivatives correctly.
+(Mathematicians: the use of k in these equations is empirical not theoretical) A heterogeneity variance k factor, from the petrophysicist for each geo-cell interval in the log data, may be inserted into the geo-cell saturation height and/or kh formula to achieve equality in EHC and kh across all scales of reservoir description.
 The k variance factor is a tuning parameter, a mathematical device which achieves the objective (as with m and n in Archie’s equation..).
 The final result must be the petrophysical EHC and kh at all scales.

 Geomodel Checksums.
 The geo-modeller should export the geo-model’s grid upscaled, summed EHC and kh down each well track back into petrophysical software.
 The total EHC and Flow Capacity (kh) of the rock must be equal at all scales.
 Common symptoms of problems are fudged Relative perms, kver/khor, or HCIIP to match history.

-Summary.
 The geo modeller’s objective is to match petrophysical EHC and kh.
-A single k value may not meet that requirement.
+A single k value may not meet this requirement.
 Two k values may be required, one for saturation height and EHC (k_ehc) and one for kh (k_kh).
-A k variance factor per geo-cell in the Swht and/or kh equations may allow one k value to serve these two functions.
+A k variance factor per geo-cell used with the geo-cell k value in the Swht and/or kh equations may allow one k value to serve these two functions.